NahinNilav/SlopAuthor/README.md

 # SlopAuthor

+## Note: ** Experiment in progress.
+Haven't decided where I want to take this project eventually.
+Stable but may introduce breaking changes and altered features with future commits.
+Use at your own discretion **

 An autonomous AI writing agent powered by Google's Gemini 3 Flash — built to explore the limits of 1M token context windows and flash thinking capabilities.

 ## The Experiment